 Vanuatu's economy is traditionally based on subsistence farming.
 The most important cash crops include copra, kava, beef, timber, and cocoa.
 Fishing additionally supports the livelihood of Vanuatu's population and builds a foundation for the country's trading activities.
 Furthermore, offshore financial services and tourism are important sources of foreign exchange.

-Only a small share of about 3% of overall imports from Vanuatu make use of EBA preferences.
-The preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports currently stands at 18.6%.
+Only a small share of EU imports from Vanuatu make use of EBA preferences (most export products can enter the EU market duty free under the normal tariff regime).
+The preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, stood at 12% in 2023.

 About 16% of Vanuatu's exports to the EU market are eligible for EBA preferences.